Related ToolsLookerTableauPower BiDomoQlik Sense

 What Makes Domo Stand Out

-The connector library is staggering: over 1,000 pre-built connectors to data sources ranging from major databases to niche SaaS tools.
-If your data lives in Shopify, Google Ads, NetSuite, and a PostgreSQL database, Domo can pull it all together without custom API work.
+The connector library is staggering: over 1,000 pre-built connectors to databases and SaaS tools.
+If your data lives in Shopify, Google Ads, NetSuite, and PostgreSQL, Domo pulls it together without custom API work (see our Domo vs Power BI breakdown).
+The no-code Magic ETL tool uses a visual drag-and-drop canvas - no SQL required - which democratizes data prep beyond the data engineering team.

 AI Capabilities in Domo